incountry/sdk-java/README.md

 IS_NOT_NULL         (FindFilter::keyIsNotNull)
 ```

-You can use the following builder methods for filtering by numerical fields:
+You can use the following methods for filtering by numerical fields:
 ```java
 EQUALS              (FindFilter::keyEq)
 NOT_EQUALS          (FindFilter::keyNotEq)